 The premium a Fund receives for writing (selling) a put or call option that is not a Section 1256 contract is not included in gross income at the time of receipt.
 If such an option written (sold) by a Fund expires, it realizes a short-term capital gain equal to the amount of the premium it received for writing the option.
 If a Fund terminates its obligations under such an option by entering into a closing transaction, it realizes a short-term capital gain (or loss), depending on whether the cost of the closing transaction is less (or more) than that amount.
-If a call option written by a Fund is exercised, it is treated as having sold the underlying security, producing long-term or short-term capital gain or loss, depending on the holding period of the underlying security and whether the sum of the option price it receives on the exercise plus the premium it received when it wrote the option is more or less than its basis in the underlying security.
+If a call written by a Fund is exercised, it is treated as having sold the underlying security, producing long-term or short-term capital gain or loss, depending on the holding period of the underlying security and whether the sum of the option price it receives on the exercise plus the premium it received when it wrote the option is more or less than its basis in the underlying security.

-A Fund may acquire zero coupon or other securities issued with OID, as well as pay-in-kind securities, which pay "interest" through the issuance of additional securities, and U.S. TIPS, the principal value of which is adjusted daily in accordance with changes in the Consumer Price Index.
-As a holder of those securities, a Fund must include in gross income the OID that accrues on the securities during the taxable year, as well as such "interest" received on pay-in-kind securities and principal adjustments on U.S. TIPS, even if it receives no corresponding payment on them during the year.
-Similarly, a Fund must include in its gross income each taxable year any increase for that year in the net principal value of each inflation-indexed security it holds, even though it does not receive cash representing the increase until the security matures.
-Because each Fund annually must distribute to its shareholders substantially all of its investment company taxable income, including any accrued OID, and other non-cash income, to satisfy the Distribution Requirement and avoid imposition of the Excise Tax, a Fund may be required in a particular year to distribute as a dividend an amount that is greater than the total amount of cash it actually receives.
+A Fund may acquire zero coupon or other securities issued with OID, as well as pay-in-kind securities, which pay "interest" through the issuance of additional securities, and U.S. TIPS, the principal value of which is adjusted daily in accordance with changes in the CPI-U. As a holder of those securities, a Fund must include in gross income the OID that accrues on the securities during the taxable year, as well as such "interest" received on pay-in-kind securities and principal adjustments on U.S. TIPS, even if it receives no corresponding payment on them during the year.
+Because each Fund annually must distribute substantially all of its investment company taxable income, including any accrued OID and other non-cash income, to satisfy the Distribution Requirement and avoid imposition of the Excise Tax, a Fund may be required in a particular year to distribute as a dividend an amount that is greater than the total amount of cash it actually receives.
 Those distributions will be made from a Fund's cash assets or, if necessary, from the proceeds of sales of its securities.
 A Fund may realize capital gains or losses from those sales, which would increase or decrease its investment company taxable income and/or net capital gain.